dongzili/periodicity-search/README.md

+A trial pipeline to look for long time scale periodicity on CHIME data.
+With three searching functions as described below.

+# minimize active window and apply multinomial test.
+Specifically for repeater with small number of bursts.

 # chi square test in binned folded profile: histChisquare.py
 Not optimal in search, but intuitive, easy to add extensions to correct for non-poisson effect and easy to verify with multinomial tests when the sample size is small.